michewl/qm-graphql-todomvc/README.md

 project and provides all necessary endpoints to be used as GraphQL backend for [TodoMVC][todomvc-spec] apps.

+## Notes

+* It is possible to create, update and delete tags and todos.
+* The tags have been added to also include some custom resolver for the GraphQL API and don't serve any other purpose.
+* The todo ordering must be done manually and the same order number can be used multiple times.

 > [!NOTE]
 > Please be aware that while this example aims to provide some best practices, it also uses a lot of
 > shortcuts for simplicity.
 E.g. it would be beneficial to use